codenation-dev/squad-5-ad-data-science-1/docs/portfolio_specification.md

 ## Using a personalized portfolio
 > See how can you provide your own portfolio.

-You can use your own subset of the "market" which will represents your portfolio, which needs to follow the **Portfolio structure** below.
+You can use your own subset of the "market" which will represents your portfolio, and needs to follow the **Portfolio structure** below.

 ## Portfolio structure
 > The table below summarizes a portfolio structure.